 Research scientist in Astrobiology at the NASA Jet Propulsion Laboratory in Pasadena, CA. Also affiliated with the Blue Marble Space Institute of Science in Seattle, WA and the Oak Crest Institute of Science in Monrovia, CA.

 I study the emergence of life on Earth and ways to search for life elsewhere.
-I focus on geological / chemical systems that self-organize and exhibit complex behavior, since even though they are not alive, we can use them to understand how the transition from non-life to life might have occurred.
-I also study geological systems with gradients such as hydrothermal vents, which are important for origin of life and habitability on other worlds.
+I focus on how minerals affect chemistry for the emergence of life and habitability on wet rocky planets, including early Earth, Mars, and "ocean worlds" such as Jupiter's moon Europa and Saturn's moon Enceladus.
+My team seeks to understand mineral-driven organic reactions and geochemistry relevant to biological and prebiotic systems.
 We do planetary environment simulations in the lab including making mini vent chimneys, making our own early Earth and Mars minerals, and simulating the energy in ocean systems using fuel cells.
 At JPL I am also the Investigation Scientist for the HiRISE instrument on the Mars Reconnaissance Orbiter.

 The other big motivation for my work is outreach and education.
 I mentor undergraduate and graduate students in my research team and have a particular interest in helping community college students find paths into research and STEM careers.
 I’m involved with various projects along these lines and always happy to meet like-minded collaborators.